danvega/danvega-dev/blog/2017/04/07/spring-boot-command-line-runner.md

 title: "Spring Boot Command Line Runner"
 published: true
 date: 2017-04-07T08:00:43-04:00
-tags: [Spring]
+tags: ['Spring']
 excerpt: "Spring Boot Command Line Runner"
-cover:
+cover: './CommandLineRunner-760x428.png'
 ---

 A student asked me the other day what a Command Line Runner was and when can we use one.
-If you watch demos of Spring Boot features or applications you have probably seen this and said to yourself "What the heck is that?". \[featured-image single\_newwindow="false" alt="Command Line Runner"\] If you take a look a look at the API Documentation for Command Line Runner you will get this elegant explanation.
+If you watch demos of Spring Boot features or applications you have probably seen this and said to yourself "What the heck is that?".
+If you take a look a look at the API Documentation for Command Line Runner you will get this elegant explanation.

 > Interface used to indicate that a bean should _run_ when it is contained within a SpringApplication.
 Multiple CommandLineRunner beans can be defined within the same application context and can be ordered using the Ordered interface or @Order annotation.